khojiakbarkhayotov/node-farm/README.md

 # NODE-FARM

-My first small application, that have been build on NODE.JS
+My first small application, that have built on NODE.JS